kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 ### (a) Introduction

-\(1\) This appendix provides a method for constructing a flight corridor from a launch point for a guided suborbital launch vehicle or any one of the four classes of guided orbital launch vehicles from table 1, §420.19, without the use of local meteorological data or a launch vehicle trajectory.
+\(1\) This appendix provides a method for constructing a flight corridor from a launch point for a guided suborbital launch vehicle or any one of the four classes of guided orbital launch vehicles from table 1, [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.19   Launch site location review—general.|§420.19]], without the use of local meteorological data or a launch vehicle trajectory.

 \(2\) A flight corridor includes an overflight exclusion zone in a launch area and, for a guided suborbital launch vehicle, an impact dispersion area in a downrange area.
 A flight corridor for a guided suborbital launch vehicle ends with the impact dispersion area, and, for the four classes of guided orbital launch vehicles, 5000 nautical miles (nm) from the launch point.